Physical Education in Primary

 Games and physical education will develop your competence and confidence to take part in physical activities that, we hope, will become an important part of your life, both in and out of school.
 You’ll acquire a wide range of skills and the ability to use tactics and strategies to perform successfully.

 You’ll learn to analyse situations, make decisions and you’ll certainly learn about the value of having a healthy, active lifestyle.
-By the end of KS3 you will have covered a wide range of activities during your P.E. lessons and you may well have represented BISB in team sports as well.
+By the end of Key Stage 3 you will have covered a wide range of activities during your P.E. lessons and you may well have represented BISB in team sports as well.

-P.E. at KS4 is for everyone.
+P.E. at Key Stage 4 is for everyone.
 You’ll take part in the P.E. programme, reflecting our belief that physical activity is both fun and good for you.
-In KS4 P.E. you’ll continue what you’ve been doing in KS3, developing your competence and confidence to take part in physical activities.
+You will continue what you’ve been doing in Key Stage 3; developing your competence and confidence to take part in physical activities.

-At BISB we offer an optional (I)GCSE course in P.E. for Years 10 and 11.
+At BISB we offer an optional IGCSE course in P.E. for Year 10 -11.
 This is an excellent choice for you if you wish to further your understanding and skill level in sports.
-Amongst others, this course will help to develop your knowledge and practical skills in a range of physical activities, find ways to improve your own individual performance in a variety of roles, and identify ways to develop and maintain a healthy, active lifestyle through participation in physical activity.
+This course will help to develop your knowledge and practical skills in a range of physical activities, find ways to improve your own individual performance in a variety of roles, and identify ways to develop and maintain a healthy, active lifestyle through participation in physical activity.

 P.E. will help you to develop personally and socially.
 You’ll work as an individual, in groups and in teams with different roles and responsibilities, including leadership, coaching and officiating.
 Through the range of experiences you have, you’ll learn how to be effective in competitive, creative and challenging situations.

-The programme for Years 10 and 11 is based around eight week units.
-Over the two years of KS4, we’ll try to make sure you choose a mix of units, so that you can have fun and develop a good range of skills at the same time.
+The programme for Year 10 - 11 is based around eight week units.
+Over the two years of Key Stage 4, we’ll try to make sure you choose a mix of units, so that you can have fun and develop a good range of skills at the same time.